F1 2020 Game Tracks: Classic circuits need to join the calendar ones.

 There is no doubt that developing tracks within F1 games is an almighty task.

-Codies already have their hands full with Vietnam and Holland coming onto the calendar while the German Grand Prix disappears.
+Codies already have their hands full with Vietnam and Netherlands coming onto the calendar while the German Grand Prix disappears.

 READ MORE: Everything there is to know about F1 2020

-Adding more tracks to the game is an excellent way of extending a games life span & gameplay, but the easiest way to do it for F1 2020 would be to retain Hockenheim, which will not feature on the F1 calendar.
+Adding more tracks to the game is an excellent way of extending its life span & gameplay, but the easiest way to do it for F1 2020 would be to retain Hockenheim, which will not feature on the F1 calendar.

 Taking the game to 23 full tracks (plus the usual short track options) that players can use online, or even mix into later seasons of career mode, would keep the game fresher for longer.